KittyGiraudel/site/_posts/2013-02-11-sass-structure.md

 }
 ```

-And now let's dig into more interesting stuff.
+And now let’s dig into more interesting stuff.
 I have built some useful classes to pull images or quotes out of the flow and put them on the side in order to emphasize them.
 Both are built in the same way:

 * `%pull-quote` and `%pull-image` are invisible classes; it means they won’t be compiled in the stylesheet, they are only here to be extended
 * `.pull-quote--left`, `.pull-quote--right`, `.pull-image--left` and `.pull-image--right` respectively inherit (`@extend`) styles from `%pull-quote` and `%pull-image`